jainal09/team-wave-assignment/README.md

 --form 'query="python not found"'
 ```
-This is a form request that takes to parameter
+This is a form request that takes 2 parameter
 - page
 >For Pagination can be 1, 2, 3 etc (int)
 - query